 4. Phil Collins – In The Air Tonight

-Phil Collins is one of the most renowned drummers from the 80s all the way to the modern 2010s, “In The Air Tonight” went straight into the legendary drum songs due to the solo that starts at 3:10.
+Phil Collins is one of the most renowned drummers from the 80s to the modern 2010s.
+“In The Air Tonight” immediately took place among legendary drum songs due to the solo that starts at 3:10.

 5. Judas Priest – Painkiller